vtex-apps/io-documentation/docs/en/Recipes/templates/creating-a-native-form-for-your-store-users.md

 When configuring the API to create the JSON Schema, remember to:

-- Replace the `data_entity_name` value with the Master Data's Data Entity name in which you want to save the user data fetched from the form;
+- Replace the `data_entity_name` value with the Master Data's Data Entity acronym in which you want to save the user data fetched from the form;
 - Replace the `schema_name` value with a name of your choosing.
 The value defined will be the form's JSON Schema name.

 >ℹ️ If you have difficulty in setting up the JSON Schema properties based on Master Data fields, remember to use the schema structure for Master Data's fields copied in step 4.